 - Exclusive match-day opportunities including Guard of Honour & clinics

 - Opportunities for people from remote communities to design our Indigenous Guernseys

 Santa Teresa Oval Project

-In the community of Santa Teresa, 80km from Alice Springs, sits a red dirt oval made up entirely of clay.
+In the community of Santa Teresa (Ltyentye Apurte), 80km from Alice Springs, now sits a newly grassed oval.

-The Melbourne Football Club are extremely proud to be a part of the Santa Teresa Oval re-grassing Project and in turn bringing about sustainable change that will have a positive impact in Santa Teresa and the central desert regions far beyond the oval itself.
+The Melbourne Football Club are extremely proud of the Santa Teresa Oval Re-Grassing Project and in turn bringing about sustainable change that allows the Ltyentye Apurte and broader community to participate in playing footy.

 Australia is the only developed nation to still Trachoma, an infection that causes blindness and is mainly found in children.